Fairfax County Board of Supervisors: History

 Frustrated by the low pay of the office, Babson resigned from the Board in November 1969.
 Fairfax County Circuit Court Judge Arthur W. Sinclair appointed Fairfax County School Board member William S. Hoofnagle to serve out the rest of Babson's term on December 10, 1969, and Hoofnagle took office in January 1970.

 Hoofnagle would be elected in November 1970 and again in November 1971 to a full four-year term, but resigned after nine months in September 1972, citing his need to travel in his position as an economist for the U.S. Department of Agriculture.
 Privately, Hoofnagle had stated his frustration with the limited power of the position, which allowed him to vote only on matters before the board in the case of a tie.

 A special election was called to fill the chair for the remainder of Hoofnagle's term.
 In the November 1972 contest, Democrat Jean R. Packard emerged victorious from a crowded six-candidate field.
 Importantly, Fairfax County voters also overwhelmingly approved a referendum allowing the Chair to have a full vote, rather than merely acting as a tiebreaker.

 It was to this newly empowered chairmanship that Republican Jack Herrity was elected in 1975 after serving a term as the supervisor from the Springfield district and the lone Republican on a board that was widely perceived as anti-development.
+Warren I. Cikins was elected to represent the Mount Vernon District.
+Cikins brought the Mount Vernon Ice Rink to reality, enhancing Ice Hockey's profile in the county and providing a practice facility for the NHL's Washington Capitals hockey team.

 With the 1979 elections of Republican Nancy Falck in the Dranesville District and Democrat Sandra Duckworth in the Mount Vernon District, as well as the reelection of Audrey Moore, Martha Pennino and Marie Travesky in the Annandale, Centreville and Springfield districts, respectively, the nine member board for the first time had a female majority as of January 1980.

 The resignation of Sandra Duckworth in August 1984 to follow her husband to Hawaii, where he had been named director of the Bishop Museum, cleared the way for a different majority to take over the Board of Supervisors.
 In the November 1984 special election, Republican T. Ferrell Egge capitalized on independent Gerald A. Fill's acting as a spoiler to Democrat Gerald W. Hyland, giving the Republicans a 5-4 majority on the Board.
 This was the first time in the 20th century that the Republicans held a majority of the seats on the Fairfax County Board of Supervisors.